Solid Waste and Recycling

 What is the State's Role?

 States are limited in how much they can influence the amount of waste deposited in landfills.
 Under the Commerce Clause of the U.S. Constitution, Virginia cannot prevent the importation of waste from other states for deposit in commercial landfills within the state.
-One result is that waste imports have grown in recent years, as northeastern states have found the cost of transport and disposal in Virginia cheaper than landfill space on their own turf.
+One result is that waste imports grew, as northeastern states found the cost of transport and disposal in Virginia cheaper than landfill space on their own turf.

 Localities are responsible for determining when and where new landfill capacity is needed.
 The Department of Environmental Quality (DEQ) is responsible for regulating the management and disposal of that waste.
-DEQ determines whether the new landfill is properly built and monitored; inspects it to prevent unauthorized waste (esp. hazardous waste) from being added; sets requirements that must be met when the landfill is closed; and works with localities to promote and establish recycling programs.
+DEQ determines whether the new landfill is properly built and monitored; inspects it to prevent unauthorized waste (esp. hazardous waste) from being added; sets requirements that must be met when the landfill is closed; monitors compliance with the state's mandatory recycling rate of 25 percent, and works with localities to promote and establish recycling programs.

 What Can Citizens Do?